BlueBrain/Brayns/python/doc/source/usage_usejsonrpcapi.rst

 Reply
 -----

-The reply is sent only if the request ID is set and not null.
+The reply is sent by the instance only if the request has a non-null ID.

 - The protocol version must always be 2.0.
 - The ID is the one of the corresponding request it is replying to.